kilmajster/ngrok-spring-boot-starter/README.md

 ### Configuration

 ##### ngrok configuration
-If you haven't got ngrok already installed please visit their [site](https://ngrok.com/).
-How to create account, download, install and configure ngrok is described in their short [guide](https://dashboard.ngrok.com/get-started).
+If you haven't heard about ngrok yet, you can check out their site [here](https://ngrok.com/).
+How to create account, download, install & configure ngrok is described in their short [guide](https://dashboard.ngrok.com/get-started).
 Remember where you extracting binary file because this will be important in next step 👌

 ##### spring boot (auto)configuration